Get involved to have your say

 Paddington-Darlinghurst Community Working Group

-The Paddington-Darlinghurst Community Working Group is interested in all issues that affect the quality of life in the densely populated urban village of Paddington and Darlinghurst.
+The Paddington-Darlinghurst Community Working Group is interested in all issues that affect the quality of life in the densely populated urban precincts of Paddington and Darlinghurst.

 Convenor: Will Mrongovius